WCCW- July 2, 1983

 A Very Special Pre-Recorded Interview with Michael Hayes

-Lowrance talks to the most vocal Freebird, who is shocked and almost scared that Bruiser Brody
+Lowrance talks to the most vocal Freebird, who is shocked and almost scared that Bruiser Brody has actually shown up.

 Match 3: American Tag Team Championship: